Our Services Banner Min

 Pilonidal Abscess (Acute Condition)

-A painful abscess filled with pus.
+A painful abscess filled with pus, around the tailbone area.

 Symptoms: